anbjos/5g_mixed-numerology/README.md

 ```

 Since the filter is **linear phase**, it introduces a **constant group delay** that is easily accounted for by adjusting the symbol timing.
 In addition to filtering the IQ samples, the function also updates the **filter state**, as the filter is **stateful** and shared across symbols in the same antenna carrier.

+### Dynamic Processing

+The **static processing** stage converts incoming O-RAN messages into internal data packages, each representing a symbol (or a portion thereof) along with associated metadata.
+These packages are then passed to the **dynamic processing** stage, where their interactions are managed based on timing and frequency constraints.

+In dynamic processing, one of three main actions can occur, depending on how packages overlap in time and frequency:

+#### Mix and Merge

+When **two data packages overlap in time**, they may be **merged into a single composite package**, provided the **sampling rate is high enough** to accommodate both signals **without aliasing** and with **sufficient guard band** between their respective frequency components.

+In such a case:

+* A new composite package is created.
+* The **combined band of interest** is centered around DC in the **shared frequency representation**.
+* The individual signals are placed at appropriate frequency offsets within the composite signal, maintaining their **relative frequency spacing**.

+A **new mixing frequency** is then computed for the merged package.
+This frequency ensures that when the composite signal is ultimately upconverted or processed, each original signal ends up correctly positioned in the spectrum.

+This stage enables **progressive aggregation** of symbols from different numerologies, maintaining modularity and minimizing inter-numerology interference (INI).